-The number of GED holders was based on counts of those who passed the GED exam.
-Counts of successful GED examinees each year are published by GEDTS.
-It is possible to pass the GED exam and not obtain a GED, so estimates here represent an upper bound of GED holders in the population.
-To determine how many people in a given age range have earned a GED requires summation of reported data over multiple years of GEDTS reports.
-For example, the number of 18- through 24-year-olds in 2008 who had passed the GED exam was estimated by taking the sum of those who passed the exam in 2008 at ages 18-24 plus those who passed the exam in 2007 at ages 17-23 plus those who passed the exam in 2006 at ages 16-22, and so on.
-See appendix A of this report for details of this calculation.
+25 To determine how many people in a given age range passed the GED exam requires summation of reported data over multiple years of GEDTS reports.
+For example, the number of 18- through 24-year-olds in 2009 who had passed the GED exam was estimated by taking the sum of those who passed the exam in 2009 at ages 18-24 plus those who passed the exam in 2008 at ages 17-23 plus those who passed the exam in 2007 at ages 16-22, and so on.
+See appendix A of this report for details of this calculation

-&lt;sup>23 Civilians in the noninstitutionalized population are the focus of the status dropout and completion rates.
-To align the GED estimates with this population, data from the Survey of Inmates in State and Federal Correctional Facilities, 2004 prorated to 2008 and data provided by the Defense Manpower Data Center for active duty military personnel in 2008 were used.
+26 Civilians in the noninstitutionalized population are the focus of the status dropout and completion rates.
+To align the GED estimates with this population, data from the Survey of Inmates in State and Federal Correctional Facilities, 2004 (U.S. Department of Justice 2004) prorated to 2009 and data provided by the Defense Manpower Data Center for active-duty military personnel in 2009 were used.
 See appendix A of this report for details of how the GED estimates were aligned with the noninstitutionalized population.

-&lt;sup>24 The CPS data used for the status completion rate include those holding alternative credentials such as a GED in the count of completers.
-Other alternative credentials exist so removing GED counts from the counts of completers does not result in a count of regular high school diploma holders.
+27 The CPS data used for the status completion rate include those holding alternative credentials (such as a GED) in the count of completers.
+Other alternative credentials exist, so removing the GED count from the count of completers does not result in a count of regular high school diploma holders.
+For discussion of alternative credentials offered by public school systems, please see Thurlow, Vang, and Cormier (2010).

-&lt;sup>25 Similar estimates could be made in reference to the 16- through 24-year-old population, which is the focus of the status dropout rate.
-There were approximately 1,597,000 persons ages 16 through 24 in 2008 who had passed the GED exam in 2008 or prior years (data not shown in tables).
-This represents 4.3 percent of the civilian, noninstitutionalized population of 16- through 24-year-olds in 2008.
+28 Similar estimates could be made in reference to the 16- through 24-year-old population, which is the focus of the status dropout rate.
+There were approximately 1,559,000 persons ages 16 through 24 in 2009 who had passed the GED exam in 2009 or prior years (data not shown in tables).
+This represents 4.1 percent of the civilian, noninstitutionalized population of 16- through 24-year-olds in 2009.